olegabu/fabric-starter/README.md

 ## Decentralized deployment

-Deploy containers of each member to separate hosts connected via internet.
+Deploy containers of each member to separate hosts connecting via internet.

 Note the docker-compose files don't change much from the local deployment and containers still refer to each other by domain names `api.a.example.com`, `peer1.c.example.com` etc. However they can no longer discover each other within a local